Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A **String** name that groups token technologies by usage characteristics.
 Can be `USAGE_LIMITED_TOKEN`, `TIME_LIMITED_TOKEN`, `SELF_CONTAINED_TOKEN` or `TRANSLATION_BRIDGE_TOKEN`.

+## TranslationDiscoveryFlag

+A **String** name for flag that is used in translation discovery.
+Possible values are:

+- `ONSUMER_BLACKLIST_CHECK`: If **true**, consumer should be cross-checked using the Blacklist Support system before anything else.
+- `CANDIDATES BLACKLIST CHECK`: If **true**, all candidates should be cross-checked using the Blacklist Support system.
+Blacklisted candidates will be removed from the candidates list.
+- `TRANSLATORS BLACKLIST CHECK`: If **true**, all appropriate interface and data model translators should be cross-checked using the Blacklist Support system.
+Blacklisted candidates will not be used in a translation bridge.
+- `CANDIDATES AUTH CHECK`: If **true**, discovery process should check whether the consumer can use the candidate's specified operation using the ConsumerAuthorization Core system.
+Candidates whose operation can't be accessed because of missing permission will be removed from the candidates list.
+- `TRANSLATORS AUTH CHECK`: If **true**, discovery process should check which translators are accessable according to the ConsumerAuthorization Core system.
+Interface translators must be accessible by the TranslationManager Support system, and data model translators must be accessible by the selected interface translator.
+Translators that does not match these requirements will not be used in a translation bridge.

 ## UUID

 A UUID (Universally Unique Identifier) is a 128-bit **String** identifier used to uniquely distinguish objects in distributed systems (e.g.: `550e8400-e29b-41d4-a716-446655440000`)